LeungCo/junkstarter/README.md

 ## Run as an application

-To run the AtSea shop as an application:
+To run Junk Starter as an application:
 ```
 docker-compose up --build
 ```